 Disclosure: This site is sponsored by ads and affiliate programs.
 We may earn money from the companies mentioned in this post.
 As an Amazon Associate we may earn from qualifying purchases.

-If you take Highway 441 through the Great Smoky Mountains National Park and are willing to go just a little further, the tiny North Carolina town of Bryson City sits just beyond Cherokee on Highway 19 and offers a getaway within your getaway.
+Simply take Highway 441 through the Great Smoky Mountains National Park and go just a bit further.
+The tiny North Carolina town of Bryson City sits just beyond Cherokee on Highway 19, and it offers a getaway within your getaway.

 The Smoky Mountain Trains Museum

-If you go, make sure to allow some extra time for the Smoky Mountain Trains Museum, a magnificent model train museum featuring a collection of 7,000 classic Lionel cars, two massive rooms with intricate model railroad villages.
+If you go to Bryson City, make sure to allow some extra time for the Smoky Mountain Trains Museum, a magnificent model train museum featuring a collection of 7,000 classic Lionel cars and two massive rooms with intricate model railroad villages.

 My son – who was really, really into trains for reasons I don’t understand – and I could have stayed in there for hours without ever setting foot on the bigger trains located just outside.